Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-identity-creation.rst

 provider that it was created for.
 There are multiple ways of doing this and it depends on your choice of technologies.
 Below is an example of how it can be done.

+A part of the request is a `redirectUri`, which tells the identity provider where to redirect the user when the identity verification flow has been completed.
+A wallet application has to choose this in such a way that the user is sent back into the wallet application, where the actual identity object can then be retrieved from the information provided in the hash property of the redirect URL.

 .. tabs::

     .. tab::